fatedier/frp/README.md

 Then run command `frpc reload -c ./frpc.ini` and wait for about 10 seconds to let frpc create or update or delete proxies.

-**Note that parameters in [common] section won't be modified except 'start' now.**
+**Note that parameters in [common] section won't be modified except 'start'.**

 ### Get proxy status from client

 Use `frpc status -c ./frpc.ini` to get status of all proxies.
-You need to set admin port in frpc's configure file.
+You need to set admin port in frpc's configuration file.

 ### Port White List

-`allow_ports` in frps.ini is used for preventing abuse of ports:
+`allow_ports` in frps.ini is used to prevent abuse of ports:

 ```ini
 # frps.ini